-Fourth project milestone: Prototype
+Fourth project milestone: Low-fidelity prototype presentation

 For this milestone you will: create a low-fidelity prototype, do a cognitive walkthrough and small user test on that prototype, plan your medium-fidelity prototype, and then get started on implementing it.
 Incorporate feedback that you received from your instructors and peers (based on time constraints), and any further thinking about the design to develop a low-fi prototype.
 Use your list of requirements and your task examples to flesh out the details.
 (Normally you would incorporate all the feedback you received, which could involve starting from scratch with a new conceptual model.
 That is not practical for this project.)